ACoAs – Set GOALS to MEET NEEDS (Part 3)

 This is not fair or realistic.
 No one chooses their Es, only what we Think & how we Act!
 And even those are pre-programmed by family.
 Yes, sometimes changing Ts & As can shift our Es, but not always, especially not when the pain we’re feeling is old & therefore cumulative.
 That takes time to vent & process out of the body.

-• Being controlled is the outward proof of Toxic Family Rules internalized from childhood.
-And when we consider those beliefs (a sub-category of Thinking) we find them very hard to change indeed.
-As adults —
+• Being controlled is the outward proof of Toxic Family Rules we internalized from childhood.
+And when we consider those beliefs (a sub-category of Thinking) we find them indeed very hard to change.

-— allowing ourselves to be controlled in not a conscious choice!
+— allowing ourselves to be controlled is not a conscious choice!
 It’s a knee jerk reaction to specific people or events that are carbon copies of our family experience.

 — it’s a clear indication that capitulating to the will of another means our WIC is in charge